NoelleStern/GameBricked/README.md

 Basically PPU runs in parallel with the CPU and re-renders every <kbd>70224 T-cycles</kbd>. ~~To make it more clear, imagine a bus stop.~~ **This is a good time to remember that every OpCode takes a certain amount of ***M-cycles*** to execute.** At least that's the values you'd find in the OpCode table.
 Every *M-cycle* equals exactly 4 *T-cycles*, so it's a pretty trivial conversion.

 > [!NOTE]
-> You might have heard that GameBoy is a <kbd>4MHz</kbd> system, but that's somewhat a lie.
+> You might have heard that Game Boy is a <kbd>4MHz</kbd> system, but that's somewhat a lie.
 In reality calling it a <kbd>1MHz</kbd> machine would be closer to the actual truth.
 This confusion has a lot to do with distinguishing between T-cycles and M-cycles.
 >
 > Even though technically CPU is indeed clocked at <kbd>4MHz</kbd>, every OpCode always takes an amount of T-cycles divisible by 4.
 So any given command takes at least 4 T-cycles to execute, therefore the CPU event theoretically couldn't perform even close to 4 million operations per second.
 But that being said, some things do indeed happen with T-cycle accuracy and it even completely brakes some games.
 >
 > To sum it up:
 >
->   - **Tick-cycle** aka T-cycle: represents the smallest unit of time in the GameBoy's CPU.
+>   - **Tick-cycle** aka T-cycle: represents the smallest unit of time in the Game Boy's CPU.
 >
->   - **Memory-cycle** aka M-cycle: represents a higher-level unit of time used by the GameBoy's CPU for executing instructions and equals 4 T-cycles.
+>   - **Memory-cycle** aka M-cycle: represents a higher-level unit of time used by the Game Boy's CPU for executing instructions and equals 4 T-cycles.
 It's called that because the memory bus is clocked at <kbd>1Mhz</kbd>, so exactly 4 times slower than the CPU.

 Let's do some math.
-Generally speaking GameBoy PPU replicates the way a CRT would work.
+Generally speaking Game Boy PPU replicates the way a CRT would work.
 It draws pixels line by line top to bottom and it takes a certain amount of cycles. `OAM scan` takes <kbd>80 T-cycles</kbd>, `Pixel Transfer` takes <kbd>172 T-cycles</kbd> and `HBlank` takes another <kbd>204 T-cycles</kbd>.
 That's <kbd>456 T-cycles</kbd> per horizontal line in total!
 Multiply it by screen height and add the additional <kbd>10</kbd> pseudo-scanlines of `VBlank` and you'll get the desired <kbd>456 * (144+10) = 70224 T-cycles</kbd>.

 Now you might be wondering why is this section called "***Faking*** the screen".
 The info here seems pretty in-depth, right?
 It's because The number of cycles we just so happily calculated is a lie.
 I mean, it's not exactly a lie.
 The number is correct and it's the actual refresh rate, but there's still some more nuance to it.
 In reality, even though each line indeed takes <kbd>456 T-cycles</kbd> to process, `Pixel Transfer` takes <kbd>between 172 and 289 T-cycles</kbd> and `HBlank` fills the rest, so that both result in <kbd>376 T-cycles</kbd> total.
 The `Pixel FIFO` is responsible for that variance and I'm not going to implement it yet.
 That's the way we fake it - by omitting an important part of the system.
 With all that said, the simplest of state machines would do for now: